chandu0101/scalajs-react-components/README.md

 Another related issue is if a prop has type `js.UndefOr[ReactNode]` and you pass a `String`, you need to import `materialui.StringToReactNodeU` to make that work.

-#### Material-ui has two incompatible menu implementations

-old: `require('material-ui/menu/menu')`
-new: `require('material-ui/menus/menu')`

-The new menu is the one documented on [material-ui](http://www.material-ui.com), while if you `require('material-ui')` you will get the old.

-We changed to the new version for scalajs-react-components 0.2.0.
-Check [material-ui.js](demo/bundles/material-ui.js) to see how to specify the new one.

-This problem will be gone in material-ui 0.14.

 ## Setup